 When there is a need to fill vacancies in the PEIS or it is done after the announcement of the DEPPS, it announces a process of classification of the candidate teachers, who are classified in an evaluation table based on selection criteria evaluated by the Regional Committee of Standards and Experimental Schools.
 The evaluation table is ratified by and the DEPPS and based on this the teachers are placed in office by decision of the Head of the General Directorate of Primary and Secondary Education of the Ministry of Education.

-In Greece, from the school year 2022-23 there will be 33 Experimental Primary Schools and 18 Experimental Pre-primary Schools.
+In Greece, from the school year 2022-23 there are 34 Experimental Primary Schools and 18 Experimental Pre-primary Schools.
 In each region there is at least one Experimental Primary and Kindergarten.

 School of european education